 The Wells Fargo Foundation has granted significant funding in support of the Disparities in Cancer Care Program at Levine Cancer Institute to help eliminate the unequal burden of cancer in underserved communities.
 In addition, the Foundation has generously supported the Tarwater Endowment for Spiritual Care & Education, recognizing former Carolinas HealthCare System CEO Michael Tarwater’s distinguished service to CHS and enhancing our excellent chaplaincy programs.

-Since 2010, Champions for Education, Inc.—the non-profit host organization that operates the Wells Fargo Championship—has donated several hundred thousand dollars to the Levine Children’s Hospital to fund clinical cancer research efforts, making Wells Fargo Championship a founding member of the Carolinas Kids Cancer Research Coalition.
-Collectively, the Coalition has raised millions of dollars to help bring clinical cancer research trials to Levine Children’s Hospital.
+Also, since 2010, Champions for Education, Inc.—the non-profit host organization that operates the Wells Fargo Championship—has donated several hundred thousand dollars to the Levine Children’s Hospital to fund clinical cancer research efforts, making Wells Fargo Championship a founding member of the Carolinas Kids Cancer Research Coalition.